FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 # Gems solely used to bundle JavaScript and related assets

 I guess I can rationalize and understand the original motivation for these gems.
-Before the Rails modernized its front-end assets management, lots of people relied on gems that convenient bundled popular JavaScript libraries.
+Before Rails modernized its front-end assets management, lots of people relied on gems that conveniently bundled popular JavaScript libraries.
 Updating versions would be abstracted through updating gem versions, allowing the majority of Rails developers to interact solely through the bundler API.
-It was also super easy to just throw a couple `require` statements to load each library developers needed.
+It was also super easy to just throw a couple `require`/`require_tree` statements to load each library developers needed.
 Sprockets did the heavy lifting of finding each dependency, with a little help from configuring asset paths.